SukiHikaru/SukiHikaru/README.md

 ## About Me

-* 👨‍💻 Full-Stack Developer | Graduated from Munich University of applied Science
+* 👨‍💻 Full-Stack Developer | Graduated from Munich University of Applied Science
-* ⚙️ My Skills | Software - Data Engineering & Requirement Engineering
+* ⚙️ My Skills | Software, Data Engineering & Requirements Engineering
-* 🤓 Proactive learner to new topics and tackling new challenges.
+* 🤓 Proactive learner, always open to new topics and ready to tackle new challenges.

 ## Languages & Tools